mackhankins/Nuke2Disqus/readme.md

 2. Upload to public_html folder and run in browser.
 3. Using ftp, download exported.xml.
 4. Delete PDO.php.
-5. Use the Generic WXR option on the Disqus Import Page.
+5. Use the Generic WXR option on the Disqus Import Page to upload exported.xml.

 ### Notes
 1. You can use http://validator.w3.org/ to validate before importing to Disqus